Skip to content

 Definition

-A transient, often called a voltage spike or surge, is a very short, sharp deviation from the normal waveform.
+A transient, often called a voltage spike or surge, is a very short, sharp deviation from the normal voltage waveform.
 IEEE 1159 splits transients into two types.
 An impulsive transient is a unidirectional spike, positive or negative, that rises and falls in microseconds, such as the disturbance from a nearby lightning strike or electrostatic discharge.
-An oscillatory transient swings rapidly above and below normal voltage in a damped ringing, typically from switching events like energizing a capacitor bank.
+An oscillatory transient swings rapidly above and below normal voltage in a damped ringing, typically from switching events like energizing a capacitor bank or breaking an inductive load.
+Both are over before a single AC cycle completes, which is exactly why they slip past protection designed for slower faults.

 Magnitude and duration